Adhesive Converting Blog

 Older devices with worn-out shielding or no EMI shielding materials might experience or lead to EMI problems.
 For example, machinery and electrical equipment can generate stray magnetic or electric fields that cause trouble for precision research applications.

 In short, you cannot avoid EMI.
 EMI is everywhere, and the fact that our devices don’t pick up MORE interference is a modern miracle of technology.
-Yet, there’s a reason our devices are able to sift through the noise: EMI shielding.
+Yet, EMI shielding enables our devices to sift through the noise.

 What is EMI Shielding and How Does It Work?

-Signals reach your device, causing electronic currents.
-A ground connection, or a virtual ground plane, then absorbs this current.
-The EMI shield absorbs transmitted signals before they reach any sensitive circuits on your device, keeping your protected signal clean.
+First, signals reach your device, causing electronic currents.
+Then, a ground connection, a.k.a., a virtual ground plane, absorbs this current.
+Lastly, the EMI shield absorbs transmitted signals before they reach any sensitive circuits on your device, keeping your protected signal clean.

 EXAMPLES OF EMI SHIELDING

-You can find EMI shielding anywhere you find sensitive electronic equipment requiring isolation from outside electromagnetic fields.
+You can find electromagnetic interference shielding anywhere you find sensitive electronic equipment requiring isolation from outside electromagnetic fields.

-So in the medical industry, EMI shielding goes on equipment like AM/FM emergency service transmission and other communication devices.
-It also goes on any patient monitoring equipment and even on pacemakers.
+i.
+Medical: EMI shielding is used on equipment like AM/FM emergency service transmission and other communication devices.
+It also covers patient monitoring equipment and pacemakers.

-In the world of data and tech, EMI shielding prevents anyone from accessing data you store on an RFID chip or embed in a different device.
+ii.
+Data and tech: EMI shielding prevents anyone from accessing data you store on an RFID chip or embed in a different device.

 Whenever you have any device or appliance with sensitive electronics, you need EMI shielding to protect it from unseen electromagnetic fields.
 The naked eye can’t see all the potential interference in the air, but EMI shielding protects you from it regardless.